End-of-Life Comfort, Family, and Spiritual Support

 Test Your Knowledge

-A resident's family asks for quiet time for prayer before postmortem care begins.
+Before postmortem care begins, a resident's family asks for a few quiet minutes to pray at the bedside.
 What is the best CNA response?

 A